Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 In October 2007, Board Chairman Mr. Edward Balloff relinquished his duties as chairman.
 Mr. John T. Reynolds assumed the role as Board Chairman on November 20, 2007.

 May 22, 2017 marked the 100 year anniversary of the opening of the Bank.
-This occasion was celebrated on May 20 with a celebration at The Stables, hosted by the Carlock Myers family.
+This occasion was commemorated on May 20 with a celebration at The Stables, hosted by the Carlock Myers family.
 Over 700 people attended this tremendous event.
 The Parrott Brothers Band and Emily Ann Roberts provided the music and entertainment.